AllureOfTheStars/Allure/README.md

 and optionally the Google Closure Compiler[16].

-The latest official version of the game can be downloaded, compiled for SDL2 and installed automatically using the Cabal tool, which may already be a part of your OS distribution, but if it's too old, you can get it from The Haskell Platform[7] or using ghcup[19] or others.
+The latest official version of the game can be downloaded, compiled for SDL2 and installed automatically using the 'cabal' tool, which may already be a part of your OS distribution, but if it's too old (version 2.4.1 or later is required) you can download the whole current compilation suite as described at https://www.haskell.org/downloads/.
-Version 2.4.1 or later of cabal is required and the newer the GHC, the better.
 Get the Allure of the Stars package from Hackage[3] as follows

     cabal update